wesleycamargo/azure-docs.pt-br/articles/data-factory/data-factory-use-custom-activities.md

    1. Especifique o nome da sua conta do Lote do Azure para a propriedade **accountName** .
 A **URL** da **folha da conta do Lote do Azure** está no seguinte formato: http://**accountname**.region.batch.azure.com.
 Para a propriedade **batchUri** em JSON, você precisará **remover "accountname."** da URL e usar o **accountname** para a propriedade JSON **accountName**.
    2. Especifique a chave de conta do Lote do Azure para a propriedade **accessKey** .
    3. Especifique o nome do pool que você criou como parte dos pré-requisitos para a propriedade **poolName** .
 Você também pode especificar a ID do pool em vez do nome do pool.
    4. Especifique a URI do Lote do Azure para a propriedade **batchUri** .
-Consulte as observações acima para a propriedade **accountName** .
 Exemplo: https://westus.batch.azure.com.
    5. Especifique **AzureStorageLinkedService** for the **linkedServiceName** .

         ```JSON